 It’s officially cold in the mid-Atlantic!
 We’ve had freeze warnings and bitter cold winds.
 It’s COLD when we leave for school and it’s only going to get worse.
 These Pumpkin Muffins with Sugared Pepitas have been great each morning.
 I made these a while ago and froze them.
 Each morning for the past week, I’ve had a tasty muffin with my cup of coffee or tea while I ran out the door for school drop-off.

 I wish I could sit around and savor them more, but I just don’t have the time.
 Why is life moving so fast?
 I feel like I’m always on the go, yet never seem to really accomplish much.
-Or, when I do accomplish something then I’m right on to the next project.
+Or, when I do accomplish something then I’m moving right on to the next project.

 That’s why I decided to start yoga this month.
 I’m going to take November to give yoga a try.
 See if that helps me to get centered, gain some life balance, and help me to focus on the important things in life.